 Hostels are filled with happy travelers who are having the time of their lives, maybe this is the only two weeks they get off every year and they want to make the most of it, maybe they’re on an extended multi-year trip to find themselves and "every day is Friday” and “every hour is happy hour”.

 Whatever the case, when you stay in a hostel, you will make the best of friends if you have a bottle opener on hand.
-Even better, if you know who to open a bottle with any object on hand.
-I once saw a guy open a beer with a show!
+Even better, if you know how to open a bottle with any object on hand.
+I once saw a guy open a beer with a shoe!
 How do they even do that???
 Why did I not learn this in school?

 10) A tupperware container